-From ashes of fire, Maui’s ‘ohana’ spirit rises
+From ashes of fire, Maui’s ‘ohana spirit rises

 - Quick Read